 Commercial permitted Development includes among other things : the conversion of offices to dwellings, changes of use between certain use classes, and the change of use of barns to dwellings.

 Householder Permitted Development includes the erection of porches, extensions and loft conversions.
 Generally speaking you can extend up to 3 metres (semi-detached) and 4 metres (detached) from the existing footing of your property.
-This has recently been increased (temporarily) for up to 6 and 8 metres respectively by the use of the Neighbour Consultation Scheme (see below).
+Up until May 2019 this was increased for up to 6 and 8 metres respectively by the use of the Neighbour Consultation Scheme (see below).

 However, there are exceptions to this: